What can you do as a free member?

 Use Axes or Swords for Your Melee Weapons

 For one-handed weapons, you can choose between Axes or Swords.
-Maces are off the table since they cost too much stamina to swing, while spears are easily replaced by the Spirit Lance spell.
-Some good ones to get are:
+Unfortunately, Maces and Quarterstaves are off the table since they cost too much stamina to swing, while spears are easily replaced by the Spirit Lance spell.
+Some good weapons to get as you progress are:

 1 Dawnshore